Shebenik

 Shebenik (definiteness 'Shebeniku') is a mountain situated northeast of Librazhd municipality, in eastern Albania.
-Forming the focal point of Shebenik National Park, the mountain is surrounded by the upper Shkumbin valley to the west, the Rapuni valley to the northwest, and Jabllanica to the south.
-Its highest peak, Maja e Shebenikut, reaches a height of 2265 m.
+Forming the focal point of Shebenik National Park, it is surrounded by the upper Shkumbin valley to the west, Rapuni valley to the northwest and Jabllanica to the south.
+Its highest peak, Maja e Shebenikut, reaches a height of 2265 m above sea level.

 Geology

-Composed primarily of ultrabasic rocks, the mountain features a variety of glacial relief forms such as valleys, cirques, and glacial lakes, rising above 1600 m.
+Composed primarily of ultrabasic rocks, the mountain features a variety of glacial relief forms such as valleys, cirques and glacial lakes, rising above 1600 m.
 The nearby streams of Bushtricë and Qarrishte, which are tributaries of the Shkumbin river, originate from this area.

 Biodiversity

 Vegetation predominantly consists of beech and oak forests.
 Bushes can be found in the lower regions, while alpine pastures cover the mountain ridge.
-The forests of Qarrishte host a diverse collection of wildlife, including bears, wild boars, roe deer, martens, and wild pigeons.
+The forests of Qarrishte host a diverse collection of wildlife, including bears, wild boars, roe deer, martens and wild pigeons.

 The mountain is rich in iron-nickel and chrome ores, which are extracted from the mines of Bushtricë and Pishkash.